rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 1. Project Owner should be able to delete the project.
 1. All users able to read project title, description, collaborators, skill tags, images, links, and group.

+> [!IMPORTANT]
+> All endpoints will be rate limited to one request per second per IP.

 ## API Endpoints